projectdiscovery/dnsx/README.md

 ### Wildcard filtering

-A special feature of **dnsx** is its ability to handle **multi-level DNS based wildcards** and do it so with very less number of DNS requests.
-Sometimes all the subdomains will resolve which will lead to lots of garbage in the results.
-The way **dnsx** handles this is it will keep track of how many subdomains point to an IP and if the count of the Subdomains increase beyond a certain small threshold, it will check for wildcard on all the levels of the hosts for that IP iteratively.
+A special feature of `dnsx` is its ability to handle **multi-level DNS based wildcards**, and do it so with a very reduced number of DNS requests.
+Sometimes all the subdomains will resolve, which leads to lots of garbage in the output.
+The way `dnsx` handles this is by keeping track of how many subdomains point to an IP and if the count of the subdomains increase beyond a certain threshold, it will check for wildcards on all the levels of the hosts for that IP iteratively.

 ```console
 dnsx -l subdomain_list.txt -wd airbnb.com -o output.txt